FrancoRutigliano/FrancoRutigliano/README.md

 ## ABOUT ME
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on a project who simulate a Cinema system, check this out: [CineX](https://github.com/FrancoRutigliano/PracticeEcom)
+- 🔭 I’m currently working on a projects for myself and for clients

 - ❓ Ask me about anything related to **anything related to backend**

-- ⚡ I'm a backend dev and content creator who wants to be better in the Go World 😊
+- ⚡ I'm a backend dev and content creator 😊

 </td><td valign="top" width="50%">